Guernsey

 Guernsey pound[c]Pound sterling (£) (GBP)

-Guernsey (/ˈɡɜːrnzi/ ⓘ GURN-zee; Guernésiais: Guernési; French: Guernesey) is the second largest island in the Channel Islands, located 27 miles (43 km) west of the Cotentin Peninsula, Normandy.
-It is the largest island in the Bailiwick of Guernsey, which includes five other inhabited islands (Herm, Sark, Alderney, Jethou and Lihou) and many small islets and rocks.
-The Bailiwick has a population of 63,950,[4] the vast majority of whom live on Guernsey, and the island has a land area of 24 square miles (62 km2).[6]
+Guernsey (/ˈɡɜːrnzi/ ⓘ GURN-zee; Guernésiais: Guernési; French: Guernesey) is the second-largest island in the Channel Islands, located 27 miles (43 km) west of the Cotentin Peninsula, Normandy.
+It is the largest island in the Bailiwick of Guernsey, which includes five other inhabited islands – Alderney, Herm, Jethou, Lihou and Sark – and many small islets and rocks.
+The bailiwick has a population of 63,950,[4] the vast majority of whom live on Guernsey, and the island has a land area of 24 square miles (62 km2).[6]

 Guernsey was part of the Duchy of Normandy until 1204, when the Channel Islands remained loyal to the English crown, splitting from mainland Normandy.
 In 1290, the Channel Islands were divided administratively and Guernsey became part of the Bailiwick of Guernsey.
 During the Second World War, Guernsey was invaded and occupied by Nazi Germany.
-After five years of occupation, the island was liberated on 9 May 1945, which is celebrated annually as Liberation Day.
+After five years of occupation, the island was liberated on 9 May 1945, that date being celebrated annually as Liberation Day.

 Guernsey is administered as part of the Bailiwick of Guernsey, a self-governing dependency of the British Crown.
 The island is thus not part of the United Kingdom, although the UK government has certain responsibilities for the Bailiwick.
 The British monarch is the head of state[7] and the head of government is the President of the Policy and Resources Committee.
 The jurisdiction's parliament and government is the States of Guernsey.
 The island is divided into ten parishes.
-It has one town called Saint Peter Port.
+It has one town, called Saint Peter Port.
+The government variously defines the position of the King of England as "Head of State" or "successor to the Duke of Normandy."[8]
+Although no document explicitly defines the Head of State as a "monarch", or the islands as a monarchy, all documents refer to the king by royal titles.